KHard2Bme/aws-polly-cicd-pipeline/README.md

   [ on_pull_request ]

  After selecting "Commit changes":
-- Create a commit message and then select "Create a new branch for this commit and start a pull request"
+- Create a commit message and then select "Create a new branch for this commit and start a pull request": a branch name will be auto-generated.
-- A branch name will be auto-generated, next select "Propose changes"
+- Next select "Propose changes"
-- Now select "Create pull request"; if you see message "No conflicts with base branch" then changes were successful
+- Now select "Create pull request"; you should see message "Convert Text to Speech - Beta/synthesize-and-upload-beta (pull_request) successful.

  [ on_merge ]

+- This is setup for manual approval.
+- You can check the "Merge without waiting for requirements to be met (bypass rules)"
-- Select Merge pull request
+- Select "Bypass rules and merge pull request"
-- Create a commit message
+- Select "Confirm bypass rules and merge
-- Now select "Confirm merge"; if changes are successful you will see message "Pull request successfully merged and closed"
+- You should see a "Pull request successfully merged and closed."

 ## ✅ Check Output